• Skip to primary navigation

 homemade chocolate sprinkles

 • For this recipe, the dry colors work better.
-If you choose to use a liquid coloring, you will have to replace the water amount with the color and slightly increase powdered sugar to offset the moisture.
+If you choose to use a liquid coloring, you will have to replace the water amount with the color and slightly increase the powdered sugar to offset the moisture.

 • These colorants are first and foremost food themselves, so remember that when using them.
-If a particular flavor compliments or hinders the final taste, you want to keep in mind.
+If a particular flavor compliments or hinders the final taste, you want to keep it in mind.
 While a little bit of a flavor usually is not noticeable, it can become inedible if you use a lot.

 How to make sprinkles?